norm/game_shows_support/README.markdown

 ## Preparing footage

+The raw footage is captured using an Elgato 4K60 S+ in `mkv` format.

+    # copy footage from SD card
+    ./generate raw

 The raw capture footage is in `mkv` format and the audio level is quite quiet, so for easier editing in Davinci Resolve it is converted to `mp4` and the volume boosted.
 A text file is also created for each new file to keep notes of what footage is where, and a Things task to track if I've filled it out.

-    # copy the files from the machine that does the video capturing
-    ./generate raw

     # prep the footage used in editing from the raw video
     ./generate footage